December 11, 2025 (6mo ago) — last updated April 11, 2026 (2mo ago)

 3. Choose the right pricing model: retainers for long-term growth, projects for one-off needs, hourly for short-term expertise.

+Get an objective baseline before talking to agencies using tools like the Digital Business Valuation Tool and the Business Valuation Estimator.
 With a realistic estimate and clear goals, you can vet proposals confidently and negotiate from strength.

 Frequently Asked Questions About SEO Pricing